Welcome to Cossins Music School!

 Our Mission: To enrich lives and inspire young minds through singing.

 Professional Practice Certificate in the Kodaly Concept of Music Education (Early Childhood Music).
 Cache Diploma 3 in pre-school practice.

 BA (Hons), Enhanced DBS.
 Fully Insured.
-Member of Soundsense, British Kodaly Academy.
+Member of Soundsense, Musicians Union and British Kodaly Academy.